 - Larger tanks must be set at least 10 ft or 25 ft. away from the house.

 - Our tanks are ASME certified, which means they are certified for life.
-(DOT tanks are not)
+(DOT tanks must be recertified.)

 - Our tanks have a dome lid with a gauge inside to read the tank level.

-- Propane is dangerous, you should always have a trained professional install a tank.
+- Propane is dangerous therefore you should always have a trained professional install a tank.

-- Safety is our #1 priority; our techs are trained to follow NFPA codes & requirements to ensure the safety for you & your family.
+- Safety is our #1 priority; our techs are trained to follow NFPA codes & requirements to ensure the safety for your home, you, and your family.

-We care about safety, and we do our best to make sure you and your family have the peace of mind knowing that we follow NFPA codes and guidelines when installing propane gas lines or propane tanks.
+We care about safety and we do our best to make sure you and your family have the peace of mind knowing that we follow NFPA codes and guidelines when installing propane gas lines or propane tanks.
 There are many safety concerns that we address when installing propane/gas equipment.
-We do this for your safety, and peace of mind.

 These are just some of things we do to protect you: